vsquicciarini/madys/docs/source/contrast_curves.rst

 If ``file_type``='contrast_map', the program will additionally collapse the map along the azimuthal direction, yielding a (N-1)-dimensional output in addition to the N-dimensional mass curve.

+      If not set, the class assumes the standard parameters.
+Refer to the documentation of ExoDMC for info about the keywords.